purestorage/helm-charts/pure-csi-plugin/README.md

 # pure-csi-plugin

+This helm chart installs the CSI plugin on a Kubernetes cluster.

 ## Version restrictions

 Minimum Helm version required is 2.9.1
-Minimum version of CSI Spec is v1.0.0
+Minimum version of CSI specification is v1.0.0

 ## How to install